I’ve long used curiosity as a tool to help me understand what is happening around me.

 “I think” is a very dangerous leadership stance in a rapidly changing world.
 Instead, I encourage you to be curious about what you might not know.
 The worst-case scenario is that you’ll learn something new!

-There’s a certain kind of curiosity that’s particularly useful for leaders.
+There’s a particular kind of curiosity that’s particularly useful for leaders.
 Keep reading for five ways to develop this skill.

 How To Be ‘Leader’ Curious